-He’s a chef, a dad, a cookbook author, and he’s married to a pastry chef; so how did Chef Matt Jennings go from working 17 hour days in one of Boston’s hottest restaurants to losing 200 pounds and keeping it off?
-Tune in to the podcast and find out!
+He’s a New England chef, a dad, a cookbook author, and he’s married to a pastry chef; so how did Chef Matt Jennings go from working 17 hour days in one of Boston’s hottest restaurants to losing 200 pounds and keeping it off?
+Tune in to “My New England Kitchen” podcast and find out!

 “Sauces and spices are a great unlock to fabulous cooking.”

 On today’s show, my interview with New England Chef Matt explores his incredible journey from fat to fit, how a healthy diet and daily exercise have helped him keep the weight off and feel great, his stunning breakout cookbook, Homegrown: Cooking From My New England Roots, Matt’s favorite ways to add flavor to nourishing meals, how to create a killer cheese plate, Matt’s newest tattoo, and two recipes: a lamb meatball recipe with yogurt sauce that’s to die for and a recipe for little gem salad with cheddar vinaigrette and pistachio granola.

 By the way, Matt’s granola is THE BEST homemade granola I’ve ever made.